-a) A maximum acceptable percentage of estimated revenue derived from the specific activities, the maximum acceptable percentage of revenue thresholds are:

-- Controversial weapons 0%, except for nuclear weapons which are at 5% - Civilian firearms 5% - Thermal Coal 5%\ - Non-conventional fossil fuels (arctic oil and tar sands) at 10%\ - Tobacco producers at 0% and tobacco distribution or sale at 25% b) MSCI's controversy screening data to identify recent controversies to the Principles set out under the UN Global Compact.
+- a) A maximum acceptable percentage of estimated revenue derived from the specific activities, the maximum acceptable percentage of revenue thresholds are: - Controversial weapons 0%, except for nuclear weapons which are at 5% - Civilian firearms 5% - Thermal Coal 5% - Non-conventional fossil fuels (arctic oil and tar sands) at 10% - Tobacco producers at 0% and tobacco distribution or sale at 25% - Companies that have an approved SBTi (Science Based Target) which has a classification of 1.5°C or Well Below 2°C are an exception to these thresholds. - b) MSCI's controversy screening data to identify recent controversies to the Principles set out under the UN Global Compact.
 An Aviva Investors ESG Analyst qualitative assessment is additive to this process to confirm if the failings are irredeemable based on company behaviors since the controversy.
 If failings are considered to be redeemable, the Investment Manager will place the company into a structured and time bound engagement program.